We get lots of questions about how wellness businesses can do a better job of networking and word-of-mouth marketing.

 - Resist the urge to deliver a full-blown sales pitch.
 This is a marketing opportunity, not a sales opportunity.

-In short: Make A Good Impression.
+To sum it all up, when it comes to wellness businesses networking opportunities: Make A Good Impression.
 Act Like You Care.

 Latest posts by Leslie Nolen - Radial (see all)